The 36 Wedding Venue Questions to Ask on Your Site Tour

 With everything from bathrooms to alcohol restrictions to cancellation policies, our list of wedding venue questions has you covered.
 See the list of questions to ask your wedding venue before and during your site tour, below.

-Questions to Ask on Your Wedding Venue Site Tour
+- Questions to Ask Your Wedding Venue Before Your Tour

 Remember that your venue's rental fee and catering will likely take up about half of your total wedding budget.
-If the entire venue cost (not just the minimum) doesn’t fit within your budget, you may have to move on, unless you're open to cutting something else.
+If the entire venue cost (not just the food and beverage minimum) doesn't fit within your budget, you may have to move on, unless you're open to cutting something else.

-If you have your heart set on a certain date and aren’t flexible about moving it, hopefully the venue has it open—otherwise, you’ll have to keep looking.
+If you have your heart set on a certain wedding date and aren't flexible about moving it, hopefully the venue has it open—otherwise, you'll have to keep looking.
 If you don't have a particular date in mind, ask the venue about its open dates for your desired season and year.

 This will likely be the most obvious yes or no decision about your venue: If you're envisioning a rustic, romantic atmosphere but you're touring a sleek, modern loft, you'll probably cross the space off your list immediately.